-Bill has been listed as a Personal Injury "Super Lawyer" in North Carolina Super Lawyers magazine every year since the honor was established.
+Bill is listed in The Best Lawyers in America, widely regarded as the definitive guide to legal excellence.
+He has been listed as a Personal Injury "Super Lawyer" in North Carolina Super Lawyers magazine every year since the honor was established.
 He was selected one of the top 100 trial lawyers in North Carolina by the American Association for Justice and was given the highest rating - Preeminent - by Martindale-Hubbell.

 Law is a second career for Bill.
 He spent 15 years as a newspaper reporter and editor, and was a long-time editor at The News & Observer newspaper in Raleigh.